16 Cutting-Edge Physical Security Technology Trends For 2026

 Â

 As businesses become more mobile and remote work becomes more common, mobile access to security systems will become a must-have.
-In 2025, we expect to see more businesses adopting mobile apps and cloud-based solutions that allow security teams to monitor and manage their systems from anywhere.
+In 2026, we expect more businesses to adopt mobile apps and cloud-based solutions that enable security teams to monitor and manage their systems from anywhere.

 Mobile access allows security personnel to stay connected, receive alerts, and respond to incidents, no matter where they are.
 Mobile apps will offer live video streaming, real-time notifications, and remote control over security devices.
 They bring security teams greater flexibility and responsiveness.